CavieJohnsonHere/lico-16/LICO_API_REFERENCE.md

 **Returns:** None

 **Details:**

 - Clears all drawn sprites and pixels
 - Canvas is 128x128 pixels
 - Displayed at 4x scale (512x512 on screen)
-- Called at the start of each frame typically
+- Typically Called at the start of each frame

 **Example:**

 ```lua
 function update()
   lico.resetCanvas()